JohnsonQu1999/JohnsonQu1999/README.md

 One of my main extracurricular interests is McMaster Baja Racing - a student run engineering team that designs, builds, tests and races a single seat offroad vehicle each year.
 I am also interested in Control systems and Embedded systems.
 I consider myself lucky because I've managed to marry my interests into a single co-op experience that combines them all - I am currently working as a Vehicle Dynamics Control System co-op at General Motors Canada.

 When it comes to programming, I dabble in C, Python, Arduino and Java.
 I am currently learning HTML and CSS so I can build my own website.
+I use MATLAB on a daily basis.

 I enjoy getting involved in the engineering student community.
 I am an engineering mentor, an engineering welcome week representative, a DeltaHacks logistics executive, Mechatronics Society merchandise coordinator and an MES social committee member.